What Do the Different Color Handicap Signs Mean

 While being entitled to a disabled parking permit might seem like a simple distinction between those who are disabled and those who are not, it’s not so straightforward when you get into the nitty-gritty of the rules and regulations.
-There are a few different colors of disabled parking permits, and when you first apply for one, it can be tough to figure out which one you’re meant to get.
-So what do the different colors on disabled parking permits mean?
+There are a few different colors of handicap placards, and when you first apply for one, it can be tough to figure out which one you’re meant to get.
+So what do the different color handicap signs mean?
 And how do you know which one is right for you?

 How To Get A Disabled Parking Permit

 Before we get into the specific colors of disabled parking permits, let’s look at how to go about getting a permit.
 If you have a physical or mental disability, chances are you’ll be entitled to a handicap parking permit, no matter which state you live in.
 However, it’s important to keep in mind that the list of qualifying conditions – that is, the medical conditions that qualify a person for a permit – is different for each state.
 While there is an 80% generalized crossover, each specific list is decided and approved by the state’s DMV (Department of Motor Vehicles).
 A qualified physician will ascertain whether you are eligible, before giving you a signed affirmation of your disability.
 This process can be done either in person or online.